edwaggoner/pac-men-factory/README.md

 # <img src='https://github.com/edwaggoner/responsive-eyes/blob/main/MIT%20xPRO%20vertical%20logo.png' alt='MIT xPro logo' width='30'> Pac-Men Factory | *A Bootcamp Project*

 ## About
 This is a project that I developed in Week 4 of MIT xPro Bootcamp.
-MIT provided starter code .
+MIT provided starter code that included unstyled "Add PacMan" and "Start Game" buttons and placed one motionless PacMan on the screen.

 >**Skills Highlighted**:
 1. Bind DOM elements to mouse events.